 The newest Kindergarten Math Unit is here, and it is filled with Comparing Numbers Worksheets and Centers.
 These activities are so fun, and approach comparing numbers in different ways.
 Some of the activities and worksheets will compare numerals while others will compare groups of objects.

-The hands on centers ideas in this activity are great fun, and relatively low prep.
+Prepping your comparing numbers lesson plans and centers are going to be a breeze with this amazing collection of activities.
+The hands-on centers ideas in this math unit are great fun, and relatively low prep.
 You will need to add some manipulatives from around the classroom to go with the printables in this set.

 GREATER OR LESS CARD GAME

 This game was a huge hit with my kids.
 You’ll just need a few cups and some numbered game cards.

 COMPARING NUMBERS BEARS GAME

 We used our favorite counting bears for this fun activity.
 The children lined the bears up on the cards, compared the numbers, and recorded them on their comparing numbers recording sheet.

 Who doesn’t love to build ice cream cones?
 The kids loved figuring out who got the most scoops, and they got a bit of fine motor practice in as well using these fun Gator Grabbers.

 Kids love learning with candy, and as it happens, Candy Corn makes fantastic greater than less than symbols.

 Keep the learning fun going with these fun math centers.
 Kids get lots of fine motor skills and even sensory play while working on concepts like one more one less, counting, and comparing numbers.